 With Orthotics / Without Orthotics

 You can get blisters anywhere on your feet.
-And under the arch is no different.
+Even the not-so-weightbearing area under your arch.

 Arch blisters without orthotics